 After my first college exam, I bumped into a dorm mate.
 “What did you think about all those questions about measurement?”
 I asked fearing the worst— that she thought they were easy.

 “Those?
 I skipped them.
 I didn’t study that part,” Peggy replied.
 “It was soooo boring.”

 Will you quit when it’s boring, hard, or you encounter yet another roadblock unique to you?
 Of course not!
 By deciding that earning more income will require work that’s worth it, you’ve overcome the mental challenge associated with discipline and perseverance.
-To overcome the process challenge, book time to work on and think about your efforts, even if the work lies outside of your comfort zone.
+To overcome the process challenge, book time to work on and think about your efforts.
 After the test grades came out, Peggy changed her process and gave me a run for the top grade on the next exam.